electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Turn Off Do Not Disturb

-Turn off Do Not Disturb focus mode on the device.
+Turn off the Do Not Disturb focus mode on the device.

 ```
 DNDOff()